 TTM: trailing 12 months

-There are currently 584,383 Harvard Bioscience shares held short by investors – that's known as Harvard Bioscience's "short interest".
-This figure is 7.7% down from 632,869 last month.
+There are currently 953,720 Harvard Bioscience shares held short by investors – that's known as Harvard Bioscience's "short interest".
+This figure is 16.8% up from 816,467 last month.

 There are a few different ways that this level of interest in shorting Harvard Bioscience shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Harvard Bioscience.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Harvard Bioscience.